sieguru/bfnai/BFN-K2-DOCUMENT-STRUCTURE.md

 ## Content Types

-Each section is preceeded by a section title and contains three primary content types, marked by `Spalttext`:
+Each content section is preceeded by a section title and contains three primary content types, marked by `Spalttext`:

 ### 1. Allmänt råd group (General Advices)